heathernoto/heathernoto/README.md

 * based in the NYC metro area 🏙️
 * a full stack software engineer focused on the NERD stack. 🤓
 * currently, I'm working on an updated portfolio. 🎨
 * expanding my skills.
-I'm learning about cloud storage and Python and working my way through AlgoExpert.🏫
+I'm learning about cloud storage and GraphQL and working my way through AlgoExpert.🏫
 * **always** listening to music.
 I am currently listening to Crumb. 🎵
 * playing with my 🐶, reading 📚, and hanging with my 👪 when I am not coding. 💻